Optimal scheduling of the next preventive maintenance activity for a wind farm: An optimal plan for the next preventive maintenance

-For $t=s+1,\ldots r$, the equality $x_t^ j=1$ means that \begin{quote} we {\it tentatively} plan to perform a PM of the component $j$ at the time step $t$: whenever a failure of the component occurs during the period $[s+1,t]$, the plan requires rescheduling of the next PM. \end{quote} Likewise, $z_t=1$ means that we tentatively plan to perform maintenance of at least one of the components at the time step $t$.
-Furthermore, we put $x_{r+1}^ j=1$ if we don't plan to perform maintenance for the component $j$ during the time period $[s+1,r]$.
-The equality $z_{r+1}=1$ means that we do not plan to perform maintenance for at least one of the $n$ components during the time period $[s+1,r]$.
+For $t=s+1,\ldots r$, the equality $x_t^ j=1$ means that \begin{quote} according to the $(s,r)$-plan, component $j$ should undergo a PM replacement at time $t$, provided no component failure during the time period $[s+1,t]$. \end{quote} In contrast, the equality $x_{r+1}^ j=1$ means that \begin{quote} according to the $(s,r)$-plan, no PM activity should involve component $j$ during the time period $[s+1,r]$. \end{quote} On the whole system level, the equality $z_t=1$ means that \begin{quote} according to the $(s,r)$-plan, at least one component should undergo a PM replacement at time $t$, provided no component failure during the time period $[s+1,t]$. \end{quote} and the equality $z_{r+1}=1$ means that \begin{quote} according to the $(s,r)$-plan, no PM activity is scheduled for the time period $[s+1,r]$. \end{quote}